-Payment Term And Description Amounts The Amount You Pay Designated Network and Network Annual Deductible The amount you pay for Covered Health Care Services per year before you are eligible to receive Benefits. \$500 per Covered Person, not to exceed \$1,000 for all Covered Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Deductible.
+Payment Term And Description Amounts The Amount You Pay Designated Network and Network Annual Deductible The amount you pay for Covered Health Care Services per year before you are eligible to receive Benefits. \$1,750 per Covered Person, not to exceed \$3,500 for all Covered Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Deductible.
 Persons in a family.
 Amounts paid toward the Annual Deductible for Covered Health Care Services that are subject to a visit or day limit will also be calculated against that maximum Benefit limit.
 As a result, the limited Benefit will be reduced by the number of days/visits used toward meeting the Annual Deductible.
+When a Covered Person was previously covered under a health plan that was replaced by this Plan, any amount already applied to that annual deductible provision of the prior health plan will apply to the Annual Deductible provision under the Plan.
 The amount that is applied to the Annual Deductible is calculated on the basis of the Allowed Amount or the Recognized Amount when applicable.
 The Annual Deductible does not include any amount that exceeds the Allowed Amount.
 Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.
 Out-of-Pocket Limit

-Payment Term And Description Amounts The Amount You Pay Designated Network and Network The maximum you pay per year for the Annual Deductible, Copayments or Coinsurance.
-Once you reach the Out-of-Pocket Limit, Benefits are payable at 100% of Allowed Amounts during the rest of that year.
-The Out-of-Pocket Limit applies to Covered Health Care Services under the Plan as indicated in this Schedule of Benefits, including Covered Health Care Services provided under the Outpatient \$4,900 per Covered Person, not to exceed \$9,800 for all Covered Persons in a family.
-The Out-of-Pocket Limit includes the Annual Deductible.
-Prescription Drug Plan.
+Payn nent Term And Description Amounts The Amount You Pay Designated Network and Network The maximum you pay per year for the Annual Deductible, Copayments or Coinsurance.
+Once you reach the Out-of- Pocket Limit, Benefits are payable at 100% of Allowed Amounts during the rest of that year.
+The Out-of-Pocket Limit applies to Covered Health Care Services under the Plan as indicated in this Schedule of Benefits , including Covered Health Care Services provided under the Outpatient Prescription Drug Plan . \$6,150 per Covered Person, not to exceed \$12,300 for all Covered Persons in a family.
+The Out-of-Pocket Limit includes the Annual Deductible. ils about the way in which Allowed Amounts are mined appear at the end of the Schedule of Benefits and, Out-of-Pocket Limit does not include any of the following once the Out-of-Pocket Limit has been reached, you still be required to pay the following: • Any charges for non-Covered Health Care Services. • Charges that exceed Allowed Amounts, or the Recognized Amount when applicable. • Copayments or Coinsurance for any Covered Health Care Service shown in the Schedule of Benefits table that does not apply to the Out-of-Pocket Limit. or off oons: The Plan Sponsor may not permit certain coupons fers from pharmaceutical manufacturers or an affiliate to / to your Out-of-Pocket Limit. Сора ayment 1 Cove ayment is the amount you pay (calculated as a set dollar an ered Health Care Services.
+When Copayments apply, the ar to the description for each Covered Health Care Service.
+Pleas se note that for Covered Health Care Services, you are resp ponsible for paying the lesser of: • The applicable Copayment.
+The Allowed Amount, or the Recognized Amount when applicable.
 Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.
-The Out-of-Pocket Limit does not include any of the following and, once the Out-of-Pocket Limit has been reached, you still will be required to pay the following: Any charges for non-Covered Health Care Services.
-Charges that exceed Allowed Amounts, or the Recognized Amount when applicable.
-Copayments or Coinsurance for any Covered Health Care Service shown in the Schedule of Benefits table that does not apply to the Out-of-Pocket Limit.
-Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Out-of-Pocket Limit.
+Coin surance surance is the amount you pay (calculated as a percentage ognized Amount when applicable) each time you receive ce Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of